Coffee Blending For the Home Roaster

 Just a Pinch Blend

-I’ve noticed that Guatemalans never try to dominate the flavor of the beans it is blended with.
-It instead highlights the flavor of the other crops in the blend.
-Thus my advice for home coffee roasters is to always have some Guatemalan handy.
+I’ve noticed that Guatemalans never try to dominate the flavor of the beans they blend with.
+Instead, they highlight the flavor of the other crops in the blend.
+Thus, my advice for home coffee roasters is to always have some Guatemalan handy.

 Checkerboard Blend (2 Crops)

-Anyone that has roasted multiple roasts back-to-back has noticed a trend that the machine gets hotter and each subsequent roast gets faster.
+Anyone who has roasted multiple roasts back-to-back has noticed a trend: the machine gets hotter, and each subsequent roast gets faster.
 Depending upon what you use to roast and the ambient temperature, you might find the first roast was too slow and the second roast was too fast.
-Neither batch will taste great on its own, but blended together it has greater flavor.
+Neither batch will taste great on its own, but blended together, they have greater flavor.
 The “Checkerboard Blend” can be done in two manners.

 2. Two Crops.
-Same as above, but this time pick your flavor bean first and the body bean for the second roast.
-Recommended flavor beans: East Africa (all), Central America (all).
-Recommended body beans: Brazil, Colombia, Sumatra.
+The same as above, but this time, pick your flavor bean first and the body bean for the second roast.
+Recommended flavor beans: East Africa (all) and Central America (all).
+Recommended body beans: Brazil, Colombia, and Sumatra.

 Three-Crop Blend